hjanuschka/hjanuschka.github.io/chromium-jxl-resurrection.md

 <script type="module" src="/jxl-polyfill/polyfill.js"></script>
 ```

+**Note:** If you're on Safari/iOS with native JXL support, you'll see a static image - no browser currently supports JXL animations natively.
+The polyfill shows the first frame.
+To see animations, you'd need to build Chromium with our patches (or wait for them to land!).

 The current implementation has all the core features:

 ✅ **Standard image decoding** - JPEG XL images render correctly